 Dust and stains on crystal surfaces can cause scattering/loss of light and can even react with light to damage optical surfaces at a high incident laser power.

-You should perform the following cleaning procedures in a clean, low-dust environment while wearing powder-free gloves or ﬁnger cots.
+Note: Perform the following cleaning procedures in a clean, low-dust environment while wearing powder-free gloves or ﬁnger cots.

 1. Blowing off the crystal surface